 Anne M. Busquet joined CareCloud's Board of Directors in July 2014 and is the Chairperson of our Audit Committee.
 Ms. Busquet is presently the President of AMB Advisors, and has over three decades of executive business experience with American Express and Interactive Corp (IAC).
-She has led several successful businesses and served on various boards, including Blyth, Inc., and Meetic.
-Currently, Ms. Busquet serves on the Board of Pitney Bowes, Intercontinental Hotels Group (IHG), and Provista Diagnostics and is also a Trustee on the Board of Overseers for Columbia University, Business School, the Romanian American Foundation and the French Institute Alliance Francaise.
+She has led several successful businesses and served on various boards, including Intercontinental Hotels Group (IHG) and Blyth, Inc. Currently, Ms. Busquet serves on the Board of Pitney Bowes, and Elior Group and is also a Trustee on the Board of Overseers for Columbia University, Business School and the French Institute Alliance Francaise.
 Ms. Busquet graduated from Cornell University and received her MBA from Columbia University.